dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ## Linking an Okta organization to a DNSimple account

-Follow the instructions below to connect DNSimple to your Okta organization.
+You can also follow the instructions in [Okta’s documentation ](https://help.okta.com/oie/en-us/content/topics/apps/apps-add-applications.htm) to connect DNSimple to your Okta organization.

 ### Adding the DNSimple App to Okta {#adding-the-dnsimple-app-to-okta}

+These steps are performed in your Okta account.

 1. Log in to your organization's Okta dashboard as an administrator.
 1. Go to the <label>Applications</label> page, then click <label>Browse App Catalog</label>.
 1. Search for <label>DNSimple</label> and click the <label>Add integration</label> button.
 ![Browse app catalog](/files/okta-browse-app-catalog.png)
-1. Click the <label>Assignments</label> tab.
-1. From the <label>Assignments</label> page, you can give users and groups from your Okta directory permission to sign in to DNSimple via Okta as an identity provider.
+1.Click the Assignments tab to give users and groups from your Okta directory permission to sign in to DNSimple via Okta as an identity provider.
+Read more about [assignments in Okta ](https://help.okta.com/oie/en-us/content/topics/apps/apps-assign-applications.htm).
 ![Assign users and groups](/files/okta-assignment.png)
-1. Click the <label>Okta API Scopes</label> tab.
-1. Look for the `okta.eventHooks.manage` and `okta.eventHooks.read` scopes, and click <label>Grant</label> for each of them.
+1. Click the Okta API Scopes tab.
+Look for the okta.eventHooks.manage and okta.eventHooks.read scopes, and click Grant for each of them.
+Make sure to verify they’ve been granted.
+Read more about [configuring settings and API scopes in Okta ](https://help.okta.com/oie/en-us/content/topics/apps/apps-configure-settings.htm).
-1. Verify the `okta.eventHooks.manage` and `okta.eventHooks.read` scopes have been granted.
 ![Granted scopes](/files/okta-grant-scopes.png)
-1. Click the <label>Sign On</label> tab.
-Note the client ID and client secret, as you will need them to configure DNSimple for Okta SSO.
+1. Click the <label>Sign On</label> tab. **Note the client ID and client secret, as you will need them to configure DNSimple for Okta SSO**.
 ![Okta client credentials](/files/okta-client-credentials.png)

 ### Configuring DNSimple for Okta SSO {#configuring-dnsimple-for-okta-sso}

+These steps are performed in your DNSimple account.

 1. At DNSimple, go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
 1. Click <label>Authorize with Okta</label> to authorize the Workspace.